theo-snoey/Canvas-Crawler/plan.md

 - [ ] Acceptance: installable production CRX/zip with documented config.

 ### Phase 17 – Documentation and handover
-- [ ] `docs/` with architecture, data model, and operations (sync, purge, backup).
-- [ ] User guide for first‑run login and permissions.
+- [ ] User guide with screenshots and troubleshooting.
-- [ ] Developer guide for extending parsers and adding institutions.
+- [ ] Developer guide for extending parsers and adding new Canvas features.
+- [ ] Performance tuning guide and monitoring recommendations.
-- [ ] Acceptance: new developer can set up and run the project in under 30 minutes.
+- [ ] Acceptance: new developer can understand architecture and add features.

+## Notes
+- Each phase should be tested thoroughly before moving to the next.
+- Phases can be worked on in parallel where dependencies allow.
+- Regular commits and documentation updates throughout development.